fluentscheduler/fluentscheduler.github.io/version-6/docs/index.md

     <img alt="logo" src="https://raw.githubusercontent.com/fluentscheduler/FluentScheduler/version-6/Logo/logo-200x200.png">
 </p>

-**Important note**: This documentation refers to the upcoming version of the library, that's still unstable.

 Welcome to the documentation for FluentScheduler, an automated job scheduler with fluent interface for the .NET platform.